As we head into a new year, I want to help you think through life planning. I believe in purposeful living.

 Here is an example:

 - Lose 10 pounds.
 (I went specific here because most have an idea of a number here…you can simply put “lose weight” at this point if that’s one of your goals.)

 - Write a book.

 Tomorrow we will take this a step further.

 Feel free to share your list in the comment section of this post.

-(Side note for those who are thinking…God is in control of my destiny…so I’ll just let Him direct my paths…I don’t need a plan… I couldn’t agree with you more about God being in control…as He should be.
+(Side note for those who are thinking…God is in control of my destiny — so I’ll just let Him direct my paths…I don’t need a plan.
+I couldn’t agree with you more about God being in control — as He should be.
 All our plans and goals are futile without His input, but read through the Bible and you’ll see countless illustrations of how God allows men and women who seek Him to create a plan of action; sometimes for good and sometimes not.
-There are times God gives us clear and direct instructions and other times (I would say most times) God allows us to figure out the best course of action based on the wisdom and experiences He has allowed us to have.)
+There are times God gives us clear and direct instructions and other times — and I would even say most times — God allows us to figure out the best course of action based on the wisdom and experiences He has allowed us to have.)